-Centre for Analytical Research on the Environment
+Centre for Analytical Research on the Environment (CARE)

 Located on the lower level of the K. C. Irving Environmental Science Centre, the Centre for Analytical Research on the Environment (CARE) brings together facilities established as a result of five successful Canada Foundation for Innovation (CFI) applications.
 These applications were authored by Dr. John Murimboh (Chemistry), Dr. Nelson O’Driscoll (Tier II Canada Research Chair; Earth and Environmental Science), Dr. Jennie Rand (Engineering), Dr. Anthony Tong (Chemistry), and Dr. John Roff (formerly of Earth and Environmental Science).